 AMAG PRIMARY ALUMINIUM: AMAG holds a 20 % interest in the Alouette smelter in Sept-Îles, Canada.
 By sourcing its electrical energy from hydroelectric power and the ongoing optimisation of production technology, the Alouette smelter exhibits an exceptionally small carbon footprint by international standards.
-The fact that the Alouette smelter meets very high standards in its primary production not only at its own production site but also in the upstream supply chain is confirmed by Chain of Custody (CoC) certification by the Aluminium Stewardship Initiative (ASI).
-As far as Alouette's alumina supply is concerned, the Alouette partners agreed to prioritise procurement from ASI-certified sources.
+The fact that the Alouette smelter meets very high standards in its primary production not only at its own production site but also in the upstream supply chain is confirmed by Chain of Custody (CoC) certification by the Alouette partners agreed to prioritise procurement from ASI-certified sources.
 This confirmation of compliance with comprehensive sustainability requirements by the independent ASI represents an essential element in ensuring transparency and quality.